Yadagirigutta

 Yadagirigutta is a census town in Alair Assembly constituency of Yadadri Bhuvanagiri district of the Indian state of Telangana.
 It is a temple town as the famous Lakshmi Narasimha Temple is situated here.
-It is located at a distance of 16 Kms from the district headquarters Bhuvanagiri which is a part of Hyderabad Metropolitan Region and 55 Kms from Uppal, a major suburb of Hyderabad.
+It is located at a distance of 16 km from the district headquarters Bhuvanagiri which is a part of Hyderabad Metropolitan Region and 65 km from Uppal, a major suburb of Hyderabad.
 The proposed Hyderabad Regional Ring Road passes through Yadagirigutta.